CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

   will treat `x` as if it were a program, and try to execute it with the arguments `=` and `10`).
-  Another common error is that the whitespace inside a comparison is significant: `[[ var1 = var2 ]]` is allowed, but `[[var1 = var2]]` will (probably) fail (bash will look for a variable named `[[var1]`).
+  Another common error is that the whitespace inside a comparison is significant: `[[ var1 = var2 ]]` is allowed, but `[[var1 = var2]]` will (probably) fail (bash will look for a variable named `[[var1`).

   Finally, as previously mentioned, whitespace in filenames is a huge headache to deal with, so it's best to avoid entirely (I tend to use underscores instead, in the form `multiple_word_name.txt`).
+Unfortunately, there's no guarantee that other programs (or other users) will respect the "no-whitespace" rule, so you must be very careful every time you write a script which deals with files - treat every file you don't personally write out as if it was written by a hostile adversary determined to break your computer.

 - Quotation marks are significant: enclosing something single- vs double-quotes (`'` and `"`) has different meanings in bash.
-Text enclosed in single-quotes will be treated as a string literal and nothing more, stripping all special-characters within them of meaning, so variables will not be substituted, wildcards will not be expanded and escape sequences will not be handled.
-Single-quoted strings can include any special-character (e.g. '$', '&', '\') and bash will not attempt to parse them.
+Text enclosed in single-quotes will strip all special-characters within them of meaning, so variables will not be substituted, wildcards will not be expanded and escape sequences will not be handled.
+This is referred to as a *string literal*.
+Single-quoted strings can include any special-character (e.g. '$', '&', '\\') and bash will not attempt to parse them.

   Text enclosed in double-quotes will do variable substitution (so `"$var"` will resolve to a string